 Hands-on experience is perhaps one of the most important assets a cybersecurity professional can have.
 An employer will not care if you understand cybersecurity concepts if you don’t have the skills to do the actual work to keep the company protected.
 Home labs and testing environments give the opportunity to practice skills, build things, and play around without the risk of breaking something in an enterprise environment.

-With SANS right now running the best special offers of the year for OnDemand, many students will soon find themselves proud new owners of some of the hottest computing devices on the market.
-Now through August 19, students who register for a SANS OnDemand course will have their choice of an 11" iPad Pro with Apple Pencil, a Microsoft Surface Go 2 (128GB SSD), or $300 off the course price.
+With SANS right now running the best special offers of the year for OnDemand and Live Online courses, many students will soon find themselves proud new owners of some of the hottest computing devices on the market.
+Now through December 16, students who register for a SANS OnDemand or Live Online 5- or 6-Day course will have their choice of a 11" iPad Pro w/ Apple Pencil, Microsoft Surface Go 2 (128GB SSD), or $350 off the course price.
 (Learn more about these special offers here).

 While it may be tempting to use these bonus devices exclusively for binge-streaming your favorite shows, why not challenge yourself to use them to their fullest potential by setting them up as a home lab or testing environment?

 Not sure where or how to start?
 Take a cue from a few of our top SANS Instructors, who share some of their insight and helpful resources below.

 Why a Home Lab/ Testing Environment?